Hephaestus-V/FoundryProject/README.md

 ## FoundryProject

-**This is a test project to learn about smart contract security and foundry Environment.**
+**This is a test project to learn about smart contract security and foundry Environment Setup.**